mattermost/mattermost-plugin-gitlab/README.md

 4. (Optional) Enable private repositories
     * Go to System Console -> Plugins -> GitLab and set Enable Private Repositories to true
     * Note that if you do this after users have already connected their accounts to GitLab they will need to disconnect and reconnect their accounts to be able to use private repositories
-4. (Enterprise only) Set your Enterprise URLs
-    * Go to System Console -> Plugins -> GitLab and set the Enterprise Base URL to your GitLab Enterprise URLs, ex: `https://gitlab.example.com`
 5. Enable the plugin
     * Go to System Console -> Plugins -> Management and click "Enable" underneath the GitLab plugin
 6. Test it out